cscorley/dissertation/chapters/5_conclusion/00_conclusion.md

 topic modeling and the need for a dedicated model for each task.

 Appendix \ref{projected-schedule} and \ref{target-venues} contain a general schedule and submission outline.
-For the first research problem, using a changeset-based FLTs, the work is nearing completion.
+For the first research problem, using changeset-based FLTs, the work is nearing completion.
 I have submitted the first paper on this work to the 2015 International Conference on Software Maintenance and Evolution (ICSME), the most related venue for the work.